-Search Engine Optimization…the ever-evolving beast you’ve spent hours strategizing over and still think about daily.
+Search Engine Optimization…the ever-changing beast you’ve spent hours pouring over and working to reign in.
 While you may be using the right keywords, H2 tags, Alt tags, etc., to rank higher on Google search results, what if we told you there’s one simple tool you may not be using, and it’s holding you back from being crawled by Google?
+Enter Google Search Console.

 After adding your website, you must verify it in order to access the reports.
 Start at the Search Console dashboard, choose “Manage Site” then “Verify this Site.”
 From here, choose “Alternate Methods,” then you have one of four options to complete the verification: